scripting/feedBase/readme.md

 1. Upload an OPML subscription list.

-2. When browsing, you can click a button to subscribe or unsubscribe.
+2. When browsing, click a button to subscribe or unsubscribe.

 You can upload as many OPML subscription lists as you like.